By: Author John Cunningham. Published: 2020/12/18 at 11:42 am

-Gas caps get lost all the time, the most common causes are vibrating mowers shaking the cap loose and either getting mowed or lost in long grass.
+Gas caps get lost all the time; the most common causes are vibrating mowers shaking the cap loose and either getting mowed or lost in the long grass.

-Mower gas caps are not universal, however many caps may be interchangeable.
-A mower gas cap allows the mower gas tank to breath and as such a proper fitting cap is important.
+Mower gas caps are not universal.
+However, many caps may be interchangeable.
+A mower gas cap allows the mower gas tank to breathe, and as such, a properly fitting cap is important.

-In this post you’ll learn about the most common type gas caps and why fitting the correct one is important.
+In this post, you’ll learn about the most common type of gas caps and why fitting the correct one is important.

 Types Of Mower Gas Caps

 No matter which gas cap type your mower has, it needs to do three important jobs, prevent gas spills, keep crap out, and vent the tank.
 The first two are obvious, but the venting may be news to some.
 Air must replace gas as it leaves the tank.
 A vented cap allows your mower gas tank to breathe, and that’s important.

 A blocked gas cap is a common cause of engine stalls, (more on this below).

 Two types of mower gas caps are common: